Compute Environments#

 Setting Up Your Own Computing Environment#

-If you do not have access to USGS computational resources, we recommend you follow these instructions to set up a computational environment that can run our workflows.
+If you do not have access to a JupyterLab/JupyterHub environment that has already been deployed, we recommend you follow these instructions to set up a computational environment that can run our workflows.

-USGS Cloud Environment (only avaialble to USGS staff)#
+USGS Cloud Environment (only available to USGS staff)#

-USGS HPC Environment (only avaialble to USGS staff)#
+USGS HPC Environment (only available to USGS staff)#

 While we prioritize the development of workflows to run on “cloud” infrastructure, we also provide some guidance for running them on USGS’s supercomputers.
-First, make sure you have an account on Denali or Tallgrass.
-We recommend accounts on both systems, as at times compute nodes may be unavailable on one system or the other.
+First, make sure you have an account on Denali, Tallgrass, and/or Hovenweep.
+We recommend requesting accounts on all of these systems, as at times compute nodes may be unavailable on one system or the other.
 To get an account, fill out the request form and wait for approval (this may take a day or so).

 Note that to access any of the HPCs, you must be on the DOI Network.
-If you are not in the office, use Ivanti Secure to access the VPN.
+If you are not in the office, please make sure you access these resources on the VPN.

 You will need to access an enviroment which emulates the Jupyter server – where the notebooks will reside and execute – using the HPC hardware.
 There are many ways to do this.
 Here are three options, in increasing order of complexity and flexibility: